MattiaDeiRossi/WebCrawlerHSTS/doc/Report.md

 In summary, CSP is primarily focused on preventing malicious code execution and data injection attacks by controlling which resources can be loaded and executed on a web page, while HSTS is focused on enforcing secure communication between the browser and the server by mandating the use of HTTPS.

+## Crawler
+This is a simple script that uses Playwright to parse the HTTPS headers of a number of websites and save the collected information in a JSON file.
+This script accepts a URL as input and inspects the HTTPS headers of that URL to then start an instance of the Chromium browser and open a new page.
+Then we try to visit the domain, if it responds with the header we take the CSP and HSTS information to save it inside a JSON file.
+Then the Json file will be parsed by another script that will extract the information we will describe in the case study
 ## Case study
 We analyzed the first 100 record of `tranco.csv` and we obtained the following results:
 The pie chart shows the percentage of domains using Content Security Policy (CSP) and HTTP Strict Transport Security (HSTS).